 So, we’ve prepared a reference check handbook to guide agency recruiters and help HR professionals get the most out of the process.

-What is a Reference Check?
+What is a reference check?

 Traditionally, employers conduct a comprehensive background check to verify a candidates’ credentials.
 Reference checks are a key part of that protocol.